wenet-e2e/wenet/runtime/README.md

   - [ ] binding/go: ongoing.

-Please note `server` and `device` is depreated, it will be removed in the future.
+Please note that `server` and `device` are depreated, and they will be removed in the future.